Vertexwahn/rules_qt6/README.md

 ## Why rules and not a simple dependency?

 To get Qt working with C++, you need different tools, e.g., the Meta-Object Compiler (moc).
-This is needed since Qt introduces some language extensions to C++, such as the signal, slot concept.
+This is needed since Qt introduces some language extensions to C++, such as the signal & slot concept.
 There is also the User Interface Compiler (uic), Resource Compiler (rcc), and translation tools.
 To get all of those things working, Qt is a bit more than a simple third-party dependency.
 The idea of this project is to introduce own rules that simplify the usage of Qt using Bazel.

 ## Current status

-These rules were tested with Bazel 8.x.
+These rules were tested with Bazel 9.x.
-There is a chance that you also get this working with Bazel 7.x.
+There is a chance that you also get this working with Bazel 7.x, and 8.x.
 If you need support for older versions of Bazel, please check out an older state of this repository.
 Initially, this repository had support for Bazel 4.x.

 When using these rules,
 a prebuild version of Qt is fetched from [download.qt.io](https://download.qt.io/).
 Previously a prebuild version of Qt was fetched from [vertexwahn.de](https://vertexwahn.de/) (this approach was taken for example in release 0.0.4 of these rules).
-There is a vaiable `QT_BASE_DOWNLOAD_URL` that you can change to fetch qt from a different source.
+There is a vaiable `QT_BASE_DOWNLOAD_URL` that you can change to fetch qt from a different source location.

 I created a [`.bazelrc`](tests/.bazelrc) file that contains different configs: `vs2019`, `vs2022`, `gcc11`, `gcc13`, and `macos`.
 This is necessary since Qt6 requires at least C++17 standard to be enabled, and different C++ compilers require different flags to enable this.
+Default C++ toolchains of Bazel 8 and newer have C++17 support.
+Therefore, when not working with older versions the `.bazelrc` and the above configs could be dropped.

 The current targeted version of these rules is Qt 6.8.3.
 Qt 6.8 is the latest LTS version.
 Also, there is the idea that these rules can support different versions of Qt, but currently, only version 6.8.3 is tested and supported.
 When checking the code of these rules, you can also find version 6.4.0 and get a rough idea of how different versions of Qt can be supported at the same time using these rules.
 Anyways, due to some differences between different Qt versions, it is not always trivial to get everything working easily.
 The release 0.0.4 of these rules supports only Qt version 6.4.0.

 ## Quick start